wp-plugins/key4ce-osticket-bridge/readme.txt

 Each theme is differant, you can open the (page.php) file in the theme folder and copy the header/footer part (not the content statement) into the header and footer files located in the (key4ce-osticket-bridge/templates/) folder.
 These two files will have instructions.

 You can also adjust the (style.css) file located in (key4ce-osticket-bridge/css/) folder.
 At the top look for (#ost_container) set the margin: 20px 20px 20px 20px; to your needs.

+== Screenshots ==

+1. Shows the Client ticket list
+2. Shows how the client views the ticket
+3. Shows how the Wordpress admin views the ticket list
+4. Shows how the Wordpress admin views the ticket

+== Changelog ==

+= 1.0 =
+- New design for both Admin and Client end
+- Uses OSTicket email address and name based up on the department
+- Full HTML capable with rich text editor for both client and admin
+- Admin side menu displays the amount of open tickets
+- Displays "Open tickets" in the top admin menu when open tickets are available Displays "Support tickets" when no open ticket is available.
+- Added Answered status to both admin and client side
+- Security Fix: Client no longer able to see everyones ticket by entering the ticket id in the url.
+- Fix: User/ priority/ status fields compatible with OSTicket 1.9
+- Fix: Using department instead of Topic
+- Fix: If not logged in to Wordpress it will redirect you to the Wordpress login (works with Theme my login plugin)

+== Upgrade Notice ==

+= 1.0 =
+Initial version